Rock climbing in Haute-Savoie: 5 unmissable sporting events of summer 2026

 What is the difference between the MB Race and the Mont-Blanc Marathon?

-La MB Race is a race Mountain bike marathon Starting from Combloux, around the Mont Blanc massif.
-Mont Blanc Marathon is a race of trail running Starting from Chamonix-centre, over 42,2 km and 2,700 m of elevation gain.
-Two different disciplines (cycling vs running), two atmospheres, but the same magic: running at the foot of the roof of Europe.
+The MB Race is a mountain bike marathon starting in Combloux, around the Mont Blanc massif.
+The Mont Blanc Marathon is a trail running race starting in Chamonix town center, covering 42,2 km with 2,700 m of elevation gain.
+Two different disciplines (cycling vs. running), two different atmospheres, but the same magic: running at the foot of the roof of Europe.

 Can you attend the competitions for free?